Trinucleotide repeat disorder

-Trinucleotide repeat disorders, also known as microsatellite expansion diseases, are a set of over 50 genetic disorders caused by trinucleotide repeat expansion, a kind of mutation in which repeats of three nucleotides (trinucleotide repeats) increase in copy numbers until they cross a threshold above which they become unstable.
-Depending on its location, the unstable trinucleotide repeat may cause defects in a protein encoded by a gene; change the regulation of gene expression; produce a toxic RNA, or lead to chromosome instability.
+In genetics, trinucleotide repeat disorders, a subset of microsatellite expansion diseases (also known as repeat expansion disorders), are a set of over 30 genetic disorders caused by trinucleotide repeat expansion, a kind of mutation in which repeats of three nucleotides (trinucleotide repeats) increase in copy numbers until they cross a threshold above which they cause developmental, neurological or neuromuscular disorders.
+In addition to the expansions of these trinucleotide repeats, expansions of one tetranucleotide (CCTG), five pentanucleotide (ATTCT, TGGAA, TTTTA, TTTCA, and AAGGG), three hexanucleotide (GGCCTG, CCCTCT, and GGGGCC), and one dodecanucleotide (CCCCGCCCCGCG) repeat cause 13 other diseases.
+Depending on its location, the unstable trinucleotide repeat may cause defects in a protein encoded by a gene; change the regulation of gene expression; produce a toxic RNA, or lead to production of a toxic protein.
 In general, the larger the expansion the faster the onset of disease, and the more severe the disease becomes.

 Trinucleotide repeats are a subset of a larger class of unstable microsatellite repeats that occur throughout all genomes.

 The first trinucleotide repeat disease to be identified was fragile X syndrome, which has since been mapped to the long arm of the X chromosome.
 Patients carry from 230 to 4000 CGG repeats in the gene that causes fragile X syndrome, while unaffected individuals have up to 50 repeats and carriers of the disease have 60 to 230 repeats.
 The chromosomal instability resulting from this trinucleotide expansion presents clinically as intellectual disability, distinctive facial features, and macroorchidism in males.
 The second DNA-triplet repeat disease, fragile X-E syndrome, was also identified on the X chromosome, but was found to be the result of an expanded CCG repeat.
 The discovery that trinucleotide repeats could expand during intergenerational transmission and could cause disease was the first evidence that not all disease-causing mutations are stably transmitted from parent to offspring.

-There are several known categories of trinucleotide repeat disorder.
-Category I includes Huntington's disease (HD) and the spinocerebellar ataxias.
-These are caused by a CAG repeat expansion in protein-coding portions, or exons, of specific genes.
-Category II expansions are also found in exons, and tend to be more phenotypically diverse with heterogeneous expansions that are generally small in magnitude.
-Category III includes fragile X syndrome, myotonic dystrophy, two of the spinocerebellar ataxias, juvenile myoclonic epilepsy, and Friedreich's ataxia.
-These diseases are characterized by typically much larger repeat expansions than the first two groups, and the repeats are located in introns rather than exons.
+Trinucleotide repeat disorders and the related microsatellite repeat disorders affect about 1 in 3,000 people worldwide.
+However, the frequency of occurrence of any one particular repeat sequence disorder varies greatly by ethnic group and geographic location.
+Many regions of the genome (exons, introns, intergenic regions) normally contain trinucleotide sequences, or repeated sequences of one particular nucleotide, or sequences of 2, 4, 5 or 6 nucleotides.
+Such repetitive sequences occur at a low level that can be regarded as "normal".
+Sometimes, a person may have more than the usual number of copies of a repeat sequence associated with a gene, but not enough to alter the function of that gene.
+These individuals are referred to as "premutation carriers".
+The frequency of carriers worldwide appears to be 1 in 340 individuals.
+Some carriers, during the formation of eggs or sperm, may give rise to higher levels of repetition of the repeat they carry.
+The higher level may then be at a "mutation" level and cause symptoms in their offspring.

+Three categories of trinucleotide repeat disorders and related microsatellite (4, 5, or 6 repeats) disorders are described by Boivin and Charlet-Berguerand.